 When it comes to sugar and carbs it seems that some have got the wrong end of the stick and proceed to beat about the bush with it.
 Sugar has been called 'white poison', governments have brought in 'sugar tax' and it's been said that sugar is highly addictive.
-It can be psychologically comforting to identify a bogeyman.
+It can be psychologically comforting to identify a bogeyman as it's easier when things are black and white.
 The idea is so exciting that it's spawned many a book, blog, video and a cult-like following.
+But is 'sugar addiction' real?

-However, there's good reason not to be too hasty in blaming a single enemy.
-Fat used to be the bad-guy.
-These days it's sugar that gets the headlines.
+There's good reason not to be hasty to blame a single enemy like sugar.
+Fat used to be thought of as the bad-guy.
+These days it's sugar and carbs that get the headlines.
 Next it might be protein and if we avoid all three of these there'll be pretty much nothing left to eat.

-For weight management, how is it possible that people see results in following a low carbohydrate diet (i.e. avoiding sugar), while also true that they see results by eating just the opposite way i.e. a low fat diet.
-Many books and programs have been written espousing one or the other diet as the be-all and end-all.
+For weight management, people see results in following a low carbohydrate diet (i.e. avoiding sugar).
+Case closed then.
+But not so fast, because we also see results by eating a low fat diet, which is almost the opposite.
+Countless books and programs have been written espousing one or the other diet as the be-all and end-all.

-If you've ever tried to lose weight on a low carb diet you'll know that eating carbs while on your low carb diet will sabotage your results.
-Conversely if you've tried a low fat diet, then adding fat will not go well either.
+If you've ever tried to lose weight on a low sugar/carb diet you'll know that eating carbs while on your low carb diet will sabotage your results.
+Conversely if you've tried a low fat diet, then adding fat doesn't work either.
 Of course, the clue's in the name of these respective diets.
 But how is it that these apparently opposing diets can help with weight management (at least in the short term)?
 On a 'high fat' diet people will lose weight if they avoid carbohydrates.
 But, on a 'high carb' diet, people lose weight providing they avoid fat.
 This is evidence that no single macro-nutrient on its own - carb or fat - is the cause of weight gain, regardless of how many diet books take one side or the other.